Premiership Women's Rugby: 2023 onwards: Premiership Women's Rugby

 Trailfinders and Leicester Tigers were admitted into the league in the 2023–24 season, as the competition rebranded to 'Premiership Women's Rugby'.
 Sale Sharks and Worcester Warriors were initially excluded from the 2023–24 season alongside DMP Sharks and Wasps.
 Sale and Worcester were given conditional invitations by the RFU to rejoin for the 2023–24 season, in order to maintain the number of clubs in the league at ten.

 On 17 October 2023, the owners of Worcester Warriors Women, Cube International, notified the RFU and PWR that they intended to withdraw Worcester Warriors Women from Premiership Women's Rugby and the Allianz Cup.
 The impact on the season's fixtures was not announced, however Worcester's next fixture, the Allianz Cup match against Bristol Bears Women was cancelled.

+On 27 February 2026, the RFU Council approved a major restructuring of the men's top flight of rugby in England.
+As part of the joint announcement, made by the RFU, PREM Rugby, Champ Rugby, Premiership Women's Rugby and the Rugby Players' Association, all PREM clubs will be required to either operate a Premiership Women's Rugby team or fund a regional women's development plan, with financial penalties for non-compliance.

+On 31 March 2026, Premiership Women's Rugby opened an expressions of interest process to explore potential league expansion.
+PWR said the process was exploratory rather than a formal application stage, and that it was designed to assess the readiness of possible future entrants and inform plans for the league's future competition structure.
+Clubs across the UK and Ireland were invited to register interest by 30 April 2026.
+PWR said any prospective entrant must be able to invest at least £1.2 million annually in its rugby programme, field a squad of 45 to 55 players, and meet competition, broadcast and training standards.
+Following the opening of the expressions of interest process, the Welsh Rugby Union (WRU) announced its intention to submit an expression of interest in entering a team in the PWR.
+Wales head coach Sean Lynn, who won three PWR titles with Gloucester–Hartpury, confirmed the WRU would participate in the process.

+On 25 June 2026, the PWR announced a multi-year title partnership with Jaecoo, marking the first time the league had secured a paying title sponsor.
+The three-year deal, worth more than £3 million in total with over £1 million invested per season, saw the competition rebranded as the JAECOO PWR from the 2026–27 season, while the league's pre-season tournament, the PWR Cup was renamed the JAECOO PWR Next Gen Cup.

 Teams

-Nine teams are currently competing in Premiership Women's Rugby, as of the 2025–26 season.
+Nine teams are currently competing in Premiership Women's Rugby, as of the 2026–27 season.